qhull/qhull/README.txt

   - Unzip the files into a directory.
 You may use WinZip32 <www.hotfiles.com>
   - Click on QHULL-GO

-  - If you use qhull a lot, consider using
-    Road Bash (www.qhull.org/bash) or Cygwin (www.cygwin.com),
-  - In Windows 95, the DOS window needs improvement.
-      - Increase the size of the screen font to 8x12.
-      - If the text is too dim, fix the screen colors with shareware (e.g., crt.exe)

   To learn about Qhull:
   - Execute 'qconvex' for a synopsis and examples.
   - Execute 'rbox 10 | qconvex' to compute the convex hull of 10 random points.
   - Execute 'rbox 10 | qconvex i TO file' to write results to 'file'.
   - Browse the documentation: qhull\html\index.htm
   - If an error occurs, Windows sends the error to stdout instead of stderr.
     Use 'TO xxx' to send normal output to xxx and error output to stdout

+  Improve the DOS window
+  - Right-click the window bar
+  - Select Properties
+  - Check QuickEdit Mode
+    Select text with right-click or Enter
+    Paste text with right-click
+  - Change Font to Lucinda Console
+  - Change Layout to Screen Buffer Height 999, Window Size Height 55
+  - Change Colors to Screen Background White, Screen Text Black
+  - Click OK
+  - Select 'Modify shortcut that started this window', then OK

+  If you use qhull a lot, install MSYS (www.mingw.org),
+    Road Bash (www.qhull.org/bash), or Cygwin (www.cygwin.com).

 -----------------
 Installing Qhull on Unix with gcc